2018 NFL Mock Draft: 2 Rounds

 - The 6-4 215 lb Jake Wieneke showed the size, speed Kupp lacked, jumping, catching in traffic, and spectacular catching NFL teams covet.
 His tape versus TCU in 2016 was simply superb.
 Wieneke is a great route runner, but not an elite route runner like Kupp.
 Wieneke has the size and speed Kupp lacked, but is different to Kupp because both FCS receivers have their own strengths on tape.

 - Jake Wieneke had 73 receptions, 1,404 receiving yards, and 16 receiving touchdowns in 2014 as a true freshman.
 Wieneke had 72 receptions, 1,472 receiving yards, and 11 receiving touchdowns in 2015.
 Weineke had 1,316 receiving yards, and 16 receiving touchdowns.
 Mark my words Wieneke will wow people in Mobile like Kupp did if he gets a Senior Bowl invite.
 The fact that I have Wieneke ahead of both Calvin Ridley and James Washington speaks volumes of what I think of Wieneke as a prospect.

-San Francisco 49ers: Luke Falk, QB, Washington State
+San Francisco 49ers: Jake Browning, QB, Washington

 Cincinnati Bengals: Duke Ejiofor, RE, Wake Forest

 - Cincinnati needs a 4-3 right end to replace Michael Johnson.
 Jordan Willis is more of a 4-3 left end.